Ken Wilson (American football)

-Ken Wilson (born February 17, 1964) is an American football coach.
-He is the head football coach at the University of Nevada.
-Before becoming the head coach, he had previously coached as an assistant at Nevada for 19 seasons, from 1989 to 1998 and 2004 to 2012.
+William Kenneth Wilson (born February 17, 1964) is an American college football coach who serves as the linebackers coach at TCU a position he has held since 2024.
+He served as the head football coach at the University of Nevada from 2022 to 2023.
+Before becoming the head coach, he coached as an assistant at Nevada for 19 seasons, from 1989 to 1998 and 2004 to 2012.

 Coaching career

 Assistant at Nevada

 Wilson began coaching at Nevada in 1989.
 He spent a total of 19 seasons as an assistant coach there in two stints, from 1989 to 1998 and 2004 to 2012.
 In between he worked as an associate athletic director for Nevada.
 At Nevada he coached throughout the defense, while serving as defensive coordinator for four seasons.
 From 1996 to 1998 Wilson was the youngest NCAA Division I defensive coordinator.

 Washington State

 From 2013 to 2019, Wilson worked as the linebackers coach under Mike Leach at Washington State University.

 Oregon

 In 2020, Wilson joined the staff at the University of Oregon as linebackers coach.
 In 2021, he signed a new contract and was given the title of co-defensive coordinator while coaching the inside linebackers.